-Pazo de Oca, usually referred to as "Galician Versailles" is the final milestone of St. James's way.
+Pazo de Oca, usually referred to as the "Galician Versailles" is the final milestone of St. James's Way.
 Originally a fortress dating from the 12th century, it was during the 18th century when Fernando Gayoso, Marquis of Camarasa transformed it into its current appearance of golden granite stone wall that evokes a forgotten paradise full of romanticism.
 Above all, the gardens at Oca are what astonish the most.
 Recently restored to its 18th century glory, the beauty here is the fusion of formal garden with working farm.
 This is a mossy, misty melancholic garden, wonderful in early spring when the legendary camellias come out.
 We then visit the Pazo de Ribadulla which dates back to the 1500s.
 The English-style gardens, which were laid out in the 19th century, are subtler and more natural than the French-style gardens of the Pazo de Oca and include a pretty waterfall and a wonderful grove of olive trees, some of which are nearly 300 years old.
-After lunch we return to our hotel and enjoy our final afternoon at leisure.
-This evening we enjoy a farewell dinner at the hotel.
+After lunch we return to our hotel and spend our final afternoon at leisure.
+This evening we will enjoy a farewell dinner at the hotel.

-Day 7 Santiago de Compostela, La Coruna to London Heathrow.
+Day 7 Santiago de Compostela, La Coruna to London.
 After breakfast we leave our hotel and head towards La Coruna.
 En-route we will visit Pazo de Marinan, an old Galician Manor with splendid French style gardens.
 There are beautiful groups of azaleas, aucuba specimens, camellias, spiraeas, ivies, roses, and also yew trees and centuries-old specimens of clethra.
 Our journey will end at a local restaurant, with a great view over the ocean, tasting local dishes paired with good wines.
 We then drive to La Coruna airport for our return scheduled flight to London.

-PRICES PER PERSON

-Based on double occupancy

-ROOM CATEGORY PRICE

-Standard Room £2995

-Superior Room £3395

-Standard Room for sole use £3595

-Superior Room for sole use £3995

-PRICE INCLUDES: Economy class scheduled air travel • Three nights accommodation at Parador de Cambados • Three nights accommodation at Parador de Santiago de Compostela • Breakfast, lunch and dinner daily • Wine, beer and soft drinks with dinner • Tour Manager • Guest Speaker • Local guides • Gratuities • Transfers • Airport taxes.

-Not Included: Travel insurance.